icubam/icubam/README.md

 ## More information about ICUBAM

-This software is currently running live.
-It collects data sent by 97 doctors in 41 ICU wards in the Easter France region.
+This software stack is currently being used by the ICU system in Eastern France to help manage the COVID crisis.

-The project started on March 28th.
-The initial idea was provided by an ICU doctor, Dr. Kimounn.
-It fleshed out live during the Covid crisis in Eastern France.
-It answers an urgent need for finding available ICU beds in a saturated and deteriorating situation.
-At the time of writing, 5 engineers are working full-time, 7 days a week, on the project.
+The project was co-built between ICU Doctors from CHRU Nancy/Université de Loraine with and engineers from INRIA & Polytechnique.
+It was fleshed out live during the Covid crisis in Eastern
+France to answer an urgent need for finding available ICU beds in a saturated and deteriorating situation.
+At the time of writing, 5 engineers are working full-time, 7 days a week, on the project, in direct contact with the team of ICU doctors on the ground.

 Most of the data handled by ICUBAM is less than 1 hour old.
 ICUBAM integrates with the ministry of health's back-end system for